FxMorin/MemoryLeakFix/README.md

 - [lithium-fabric](https://github.com/CaffeineMC/lithium-fabric) - The best general performance mod
 - [hydrogen-fabric](https://github.com/CaffeineMC/hydrogen-fabric) - A memory based optimization mod
 - [starlight](https://github.com/PaperMC/Starlight) - Re-write of the light engine to be blazing fast

+Feel free to contribute to the project!
+I'm also fine if you use this mod in your modpacks